Acute Mesenteric Ischemia Medication

 Warfarin (Coumadin, Jantoven)

-Convert patients with MVT from heparin to warfarin when possible.
-Continue for 6 months if no contraindication or identifiable hypercoagulable state exists.
-Maintain patients on warfarin for life if a permanent hypercoagulable state exists.
-Warfarin is also indicated to prevent further embolization in patients with atrial fibrillation.
+Patients with MVT should be switched from heparin to warfarin when possible.
+Warfarin should be continued for 6 months if no contraindication or identifiable hypercoagulable state exists and for life if a permanent hypercoagulable state exists.
+Warfarin is also indicated for preventing further embolization in patients with atrial fibrillation.
 It is used for prophylaxis and treatment of venous thrombosis, pulmonary embolism, and thromboembolic disorders.
-Tailor the dose to maintain the international normalized ratio (INR) in the 2-3 range.
+The dosage should be tailored to keep the international normalized ratio (INR) in the 2-3 range.

 Antibiotics